NoelleSimp/TCL/characters/pyro/amber.md

 {% tab title="Fiery Rain" %}
 Fires off a Shower of arrows, dealing AoE Pyro DMG in a Burst.

-* Does 18 waves total over 2 seconds in the center of the Aoe.
-* 12 of the waves cover approximately a circle half the size of the marker.
-* 4 waves cover the entire marker.
-* The random arrow distribution in Amber's burst makes the reaction potential of her burst as the trigger very inconsistent.
-* Applies 1A worth of pyro 6 times, following normal ICD rules.

 | Effect | Talent 6% |
 | :--- | :--- |